Tuesday, November 9, 2010

 The theme doesn't really feature in the original Mary Shelley novel either, where Frankenstein's sin wasn't creating life but in neglecting the creature he'd given life.

-Though not, it should be said, as uneven as most of the others.
+Though not, it should be said, as uneven as most of most of the others.

 Wednesday, November 3, 2010